Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 Regional Groups

-This is where Facebook actually works.
-Groups tied to your local food truck association (Gulf to Bay in Tampa, NYFTA in New York, Nashville Food Truck Association, etc.) tend to have better signal because the members know each other personally.
-Event leads, commissary recommendations, health department updates - the local stuff that actually affects your daily operations.
+This is where Facebook shines.
+Groups tied to your local food truck association (Gulf to Bay in Tampa, NYFTA in New York, Nashville Food Truck Association, and many others) tend to have strong signal because the members know each other personally.
+Event leads, commissary recommendations, health department updates - the local stuff that affects your daily operations.

-The problem: you have to find the right regional group for your area, and many of them have gone quiet or been taken over by spam.
+The catch: you have to find the right regional group for your area, and activity varies a lot from one to the next.

 Posts get buried.
 Facebook's algorithm decides what you see, not chronology.
 That time-sensitive event lead or health department warning?
 Buried under a meme.
 There is no way to filter by state, by topic, or by "questions that nobody answered yet."